Conservation and restoration of ivory objects: Elephant and mammoth

 Elephant and mammoth ivory comes from the two modified upper incisors.
 Tusks of some male African elephants can grow up to 2 meters (6 ½ feet) and weigh up to 45 kilograms (100 pounds).
 The tusks have a pulp cavity where the root and soft tissues attach to the jaw and that extends for approximately one-third of the tusk.
 By looking at if the carved ivory does or does not have the pulp cavity it can help indicate what part of the tusk was used and its original length.

 The characteristic identifier in elephant ivory is the pattern of intersecting arcs that can be seen in the cross-section.
 These arcs can go by several names such as engine turnings, cross-hatchings, or Schreger lines (named after the German anatomist who first described them in 1800).
 The intersections of the lines form angles, obtuse arc angles are found in elephant ivory and acute arc angles are found in mammoth ivory.

 Walrus

 Walrus ivory is solid its entire length with a center of secondary dentin instead of a pulp cavity.
 It is characterized in cross section by the central core that has a marbled appearance surrounded by the smooth creamy white dentin layer.
 They may grow up to 1.0 meter (3 ¼ feet) in length.

 Warthog

 Warthog ivory comes from their upper and lower canine teeth and are strongly curved.
 It generally has squared cross sections and have a mottled appearance.
 When using a magnifying hand lens, the wart hog dentin shows irregularly spaced concentric lines with varying thickness.

 Narwhal

 Narwhal ivory comes from a single left incisor that is produced by males.
 It is distinguished by its spiral form.
-They can grow from 2.0-7.0 meters (6 ½-23 feet) in length.
+They can grow 2.0–7.0 meters (6 ½–23 feet) in length.